samiabd8/samiabd8.github.io/contents/home.md

 Hi!
 I am a PhD candidate in Economics at Toronto Metropolitan University, where I am advised by Professor [Brennan Thompson](https://www.torontomu.ca/economics/people/faculty/brennan-thompson/).
 I currently work as a graduate research assistant to Professor [Nikola Gradojevic](https://www.uoguelph.ca/lang/people/nikola-gradojevic), the Fidelity Chair in Finance at the University of Guelph.

 My research develops <strong>causal inference frameworks by integrating machine learning with structural econometrics</strong>, featuring applications primarily in finance.
-My work leverages rigorous statistical tools, including: <strong>empirical process theory, the method of sieves, and Bayesian methods</strong>.
+This centers around leveraging rigorous statistical tools, including: <strong>empirical process theory, the method of sieves, and Bayesian methods</strong>.

 I am deeply committed to <strong>replicable and open research</strong>, in addition to the development of free and open-source software.
-I will be available for interviews in the 2026—2027 academic job market.
+I will be available for interviews in the 2026–2027 academic job market.

 #### Email
 sami.abdurahman[at]torontomu.ca

 #### Education
-PhD, Economics, Toronto Metropolitan University, 2020—2027 (expected). \
+PhD, Economics, Toronto Metropolitan University, 2020–2027 (expected). \
-MA, Economics, University of Guelph, 2018—2019. \
+MA, Economics, University of Guelph, 2018–2019. \
-BA, International Economics and Finance, Ryerson University, 2014—2018.
+BA, International Economics and Finance, Ryerson University, 2014–2018.

 #### Research Interests
 - <strong>Econometrics:</strong> semiparametric & Bayesian inference, nonlinear time-series, high-dimensional statistics.